 6. How are married young adults invited to participate in the day-to-day life of the church community in this Diocese? (both at your parish and in the Diocese)

 7. How and in what manner do people in positions of authority in this Diocese make contact with married young adults who DO NOT frequent Church surroundings?

 8. Social media and digital communication play a central role in the lives of all young adults.
 How have people in positions of authority in this Diocese responded to this reality?

 Section B: Pastoral Vocational Programs for Young People

-9. How are your family and parish community involved in your vocational discernment?
+9. How were your family and parish community involved in your vocational discernment?

-10. How is/was your school and/or education contributing to your ability to confidently and adequately discern your vocation in life?
+10. How did your school and/or education contribute to your ability to confidently and adequately discern your vocation in life?

 11. How do you think we can make World Youth Day (or other national or international events) attendance a more standard practice on a parish level?

-12. What opportunities for discerning a religious vocation are made available to you?
-How could these experiences be expanded and improved?
+12. What opportunities for discerning a religious vocation were made available to you?
+How could those experiences have been expanded and improved?